-- Balance the use of piped drainage facilities and open channels, as necessary, to avoid unsightly or dangerous conditions and still improve water quality. - Locate new residential development in such a manner as to preserve the natural features of streams, creeks and their corridors, which can help treat stormwater. - Future developments should preserve and designate open space for the natural fluctuations in water levels that occur along creeks and streams. - Require the use of acceptable measures to mitigate runoff from parking lots, roadways and other impervious surfaces.
+- Balance the use of piped drainage facilities and open channels, as necessary, to avoid unsightly or dangerous conditions and still improve water quality. - Locate new residential development in such a manner as to preserve the natural features of streams, creeks and their corridors, which can help treat stormwater. - Future developments should preserve and designate open space for the natural fluctuations in water levels that occur along creeks and streams.

+H20 hero sticker near stormwater drains (top photo) reminds residents to be stewards who help protect our waterways.

+- Require the use of acceptable measures to mitigate runoff from parking lots, roadways and other impervious surfaces.
 Mitigation measures can include, but are not limited to, infiltration, extended detention and retention.
 Creation of man-made wetlands is one alternative that can be implemented to help treat stormwater.
 The Town considers thermal impacts on classified waters to be as important as the quality of stormwater discharge.
-The Town should remain flexible in determining the appropriate mitigation measures for specific sites or conditions.

-H20 hero sticker near stormwater drains reminds residents to be stewards who help protect our waterways.

-- Proposed developments should be encouraged to incorporate low maintenance water quality systems (e.g. ponds, swales, bio-retention facilities, etc.) to provide the maximum benefit to the community and local water resources. - Pursue retrofitting existing built environments with stormwater quality treatment measures wherever funding and access easements can be obtained.
+The Town should remain flexible in determining the appropriate mitigation measures for specific sites or conditions. - Proposed developments should be encouraged to incorporate low maintenance water quality systems (e.g. ponds, swales, bio-retention facilities, etc.) to provide the maximum benefit to the community and local water resources. - Pursue retrofitting existing built environments with stormwater quality treatment measures wherever funding and access easements can be obtained.